-Lecture and Laboratory Course for Civil and Mechanical Engineers
+Ia.
+Lecture and Laboratory Course for Mechanical Engineers

-This course is specially arranged and chosen so as to give Civil and Mechanical Engineering students a clear knowledge of Electrical Engineering more particularly in its relation to their own work.
+This course is specially arranged and chosen so as to give Ordinary, Honours, and Non-Degree Mechanical Engineering students a clear knowledge of Electrical Engineering more particularly in its relation to their own work.

-For syllabus of subjects and work dealt with see page 343.
 LECTURES.-Mondays, Wednesdays, and Fridays, 9-30 to 10-30 a.m.